Top

 Subscribe

 What does a typical homeschooling day look like?
 This is such a common question, but it’s hard to answer because each family is different, and even within the same family each year is unlike the ones before.
 Children grow and their needs and interests change.
 I change too.
-I am a totally different person than when I started homeschooling over 12 years ago!
-It has taken us lots of trial and error to find a good groove.
+I am totally different now, than when I started homeschooling over 16 years ago!
+It has taken much trial and error to find a good groove.
 There is an ebb and flow and just when I think I have figured it out, things change and I need to adapt and roll with it.
 Our homeschool day is a constant work in progress!

-We currently have four children at home who are homeschooling; ages 15, 13, 8, and 5 (three of our children have already graduated high school).
+We currently have three children at home who are homeschooling; ages 17, 12, and 9 (four of our children have already finished high school and are on to other things).
 We have a regular school routine Monday-Thursday, and then Fridays are for either co-op, or field trips, or nature study and journaling, or poetry teatime and art.
 I am going to describe below our regular Monday-Thursdays.

 Little Ones First

-In the morning after breakfast, the middle and high school kids get to work on their individual reading, online math, notebooking, etc. Meanwhile, I like to spend about 30 min first thing in the day with the little kids.
-We do things like read picture books, or make art while listening to classical music, or go outside and hunt for insects, or have a mini-dance party, or sometimes we just play, etc. This really helps the day go more smoothly because the little kids feel loved and seen.
+In the morning after breakfast, the middle and high school kids get to work on their individual reading, online math, notebooking, etc. Meanwhile, I like to spend about 30 min first thing in the day with youngest children.
+We do things like read picture books, or color, or go outside and hunt for insects, or sometimes we just play, etc. This really helps the day go more smoothly because the little kids feel loved and seen.
+This is especially true with toddlers!
 After that, I gather and prep anything I need for circle time or our family style lesson.

 Circle Time

-Then we do our poetry time where each of us quietly works on memorizing the poem of our choice for about 5 minutes and then we each take turns reciting it to each other.
 This has really been a lot of fun, especially to see the teens’ excitement to pick their own poems.
-They like that much better than when I was picking the poem for all of us to learn and recite together (check out the free printable of poetry for children).
+They like that much better than when I was picking the poem for all of us to learn and recite together when they were all young (check out the free printable of poetry for children).
+I have listed some of our favorite poems and poetry books in those posts.
+For fun, sometimes we listen to The Well-Read Poem, where Thomas Banks shares a poem, explains a bit about it or the poet.
+They are short and easy to add to morning time, and Mr Banks reads the poems so beautifully!

-After that, we loop through the other things that I want to share with my children.
+After the daily things, we loop through the other things that I want to share with my children.
 That means I don’t do all of these every day, we do a couple things that will fit in about 20 min of time.
-Then tomorrow we just do the next thing and keep looping back around. (click here for our recommendations of resources we enjoy for circle time)
+Then tomorrow we just do the next thing and keep looping back around.
+We may need to do a brain break here, where we take a few minutes to do some jumping jacks, cross crawls, squats, or even have the kids run around the yard three times, get a drink, and regroup.
+I definitely have to read the room and do what’s necessary to keep a good flow going.

-Circle time is the best thing we have done, I cannot imagine homeschool without it!
+Circle time is, hands-down, the best thing we have done and I cannot imagine homeschool without it!
 I LOVE this time together every school day to sing, pray, learn poetry and scripture, read stories, and fill our hearts with good and beautiful things.

 I used to plan out every topic in a year-long schedule, because I was terrified of gaps in their learning and felt the pressure to cover everything!
 Since then, I have figured out that I don’t have to fear gaps, everyone has them.
-When we model life-long learning we teach our children to learn, and they will be able to fill their own gaps.
+When we model life-long learning, they will be able to fill their own gaps.

 Individual Schoolwork

-After we are done with our morning time together, the children spread out and do their own schoolwork; at a computer, at the table, on a couch, on their bed, wherever they want. (this is why I don’t think a homeschool room is necessary!!).
-I rotate around to spend about 20-30 min with each ability group (1-2 kids at a time) to work on things like phonics, listen to their narrations of what they are reading, read a book with them, etc.
+After we are done with our morning time together, the children spread out and do their own schoolwork; at a computer, at the table, on a couch, on their bed, wherever they want. (this is why I don’t think a homeschool room is necessary).
+I rotate around to spend about 20 min with each ability group (1-2 kids at a time) to work on things like phonics when I am teaching them to read, or listen to their narrations of what they are reading, read a book one-on-one with them, etc.

-While I am meeting personally with different kids, the others are working on their online math, reading or listening to audio books, doing online courses, writing in their learning journal/notebooks, practicing piano, exercising, taking turns playing with the baby/toddler, playing near me on the floor, or playing outside, etc.
+While I am meeting personally with different kids, the others are working on their online math, reading or listening to audio books, doing online courses, writing in their learning journal/notebooks, practicing piano, exercising, taking turns playing with the baby/toddler (homeschool is much simpler now that there are no toddlers and babies in the house, but we all miss having those little ones!!), or playing outside in the backyard, etc.

 The kids (who are old enough to read) have a routine so they know what is expected while I am rotating around helping others.
 Obviously, the younger kids have a much lighter routine than the older kids, and will finish earlier.
 Each child/teen works with me to plan their routine, so they can choose as much of it as possible.
 If they are really into a topic, or have specific goals, we plan more time for those and less time for other things.
 They don’t have to cover every subject every day, and we lean toward planning 10-20 min (up to 30-45 min for high schoolers) for a subject, instead of a certain number of pages or chapters.
-We decide together on a loop schedule and they work through it, doing just the things they want to do that day (but they can’t start the loop over till they finish everything on it).
-Choice is so important to our success, they are much more engaged in their learning when they help direct and plan their days to meet their own goals and study the topics they are interested in.
+We decide together on a loop schedule of subjects and they work through it, doing just the things they want to do that day (but they can’t start the loop over till they finish everything on it).

 The upper middle school and high school kids are mostly self-sufficient.
 I check in with them throughout the day to see if they need me and they return and report at the end of the day to tell me what they accomplished.
 A couple times a week I like to sit with each teen and we read-aloud a book together to have some fun one-on-one time.
-The high school teens take a daily church seminary class, in the past they have taken part-time classes at the local charter school, they have taken online college or high school classes.
+The high school teens take a daily church seminary class, in the past they have taken part-time classes at the local charter school, and they have taken online high school or college classes.
 We are also active in homeschool co-ops.
+We use Trello to organize their schedule so they know what they are doing every day (such as math, foreign language, instrument practice) and what they can loop through (such as history and science, readings for online classes, etc).

 One of the things I want to do, but haven’t implemented yet, is an afternoon table time where we have a snack and share some of the things we learned that day.
 Since I have such a wide spread in ages, and they are all finishing their schoolwork at different times, this hasn’t become a reality yet.
 But we are always seeking to improve and grow, so hopefully we can make this happen this year.